agaby/darl-dev/Darl.GraphQL/md/GraphQL.md

 + Call the API and catch the response

-+ Convert the response to objects usable within your lanquage or just parse the Json.
++ Convert the response to objects usable within your language or just parse the Json.

 The GraphQL query language is very simple to learn, and is a kind of simplified json.
 Read more here [GraphQL.org](https://graphql.org/).